futoin/specs/draft/ftn5_iface_http_integration.md

 * process request in Executor
 * write response body as (one of):
-    * JSON FutoIn response, if function has parameters
+    * JSON FutoIn response, if function has result variables
     * arbitrary large object (*Use Case #5*)
     * empty string (even though, there is no result, HTTP requires response)

+# 2.2.
+MIME-type

+FutoIn request and response messages must have *application/futoin+json* MIME-type.
+This type must be used ONLY for actual messages in Invoker-Executor dialog.
+In any other case, *application/json* should be used for messages.

+Implementation must refuse to parse JSON as request or response message, if corresponding HTTP headers do not have correct MIME-type.

+Invoker should assume *Use Case #5*, if response MIME-Type is not *application/futoin+json*.

 # 3. Misc. technical details